 Yuma Territorial Prison.
 In 33 years more then 3,000 men and women served time in this desert Alcatraz that first opened in 1876.
 For instance, today visitors can roam the prison and peer inside the dark cells.

 Lake Havasu City and London Bridge.
 Set on the Colorado Rivers eastern bank.
 Lake Havasu City and London Bridge attract water recreationists from around the world.
 Above all, the lake is 45 miles long and the bridge was originally built in the 1840’s.

 In conclusion, from north to south, east to west, Arizona has attractions that will appeal to visitors or every age and interest.
-There are many more places to visit but we will be bringing them to you in another post.
+There are many more places to visit in Arizona.
+Be sure to check out our Historic Route 66 in Arizona post.